-The ATGC is NATA-accredited and will provide next-generation sequencing (NGS) pathology service to Metro South HHS, including whole-exome and whole-genome DNA sequencing, RNA sequencing, as well as SNP microarrays and panels amongst other genomic investigational methods.
+The ATGC has NATA/RCPA accreditation for Human Pathology, and provides next-generation sequencing (NGS) pathology services to Metro South HHS, including whole-exome and whole-genome DNA sequencing, RNA sequencing, as well as SNP microarrays and panels amongst other genomic investigational methods.
 In addition to diagnostic testing, the ATGC also performs sequencing for research projects funded through grants from Government agencies and non-government organisations or in collaboration with industry partners.
 The ATGC is located on Level 2 of R-wing at the Princess Alexandria Hospital (PAH) Campus, Woolloongabba, Queensland, Australia.

 To find out more about the services provided by the ATGC and how to submit tumour samples for sequencing, bioinformatic analysis and clinical reporting please email firstname.lastname@example.org or call +61 7 3443 7280.